 Action & Adventure

-Extreme sports and thrill seeking may not be the first things that come to mind when you think of traditional Japanese culture, but on the Kuma River, you can experience exciting boat rides in the spirit of wild old-fashioned Japanese pastimes dating back to the Edo period.
+Extreme sports and thrill seeking may not be the first things that come to mind when you think of traditional Japanese culture, but on the Kuma River, you can experience exciting boat rides in the spirit of wild old-fashioned Japanese pastimes dating back to the Edo period (1603-1867).

-The launch point for the boats is a 20-minute walk from JR Hitoyoshi Station.
+The launch point for the boats is a 20-minute walk from Hitoyoshi Station.

 Getting to Hitoyoshi Station from Kumamoto Station can take between an hour and a half to two hours, depending on whether you take the Kyushu Odan, Kumagawa express lines, or the Hisatsu local line.
 Taking the local train from Kumamoto will require a change at Yatsushiro Station, while the express line will take you directly there.

-By far the most unique and memorable way to travel in Hitoyoshi is by the Hitoyoshi Steam Locomotive, which departs once per day from Kumamoto Station and requires reservations well in advance.
+By far the most unique and memorable way to travel in Hitoyoshi is by the Hitoyoshi Steam Locomotive, which departs once per day from Kumamoto Station and requires advance reservations.

 The Kuma River is 115 kilometers long and eventually ends at the Yatsushiro Sea

-Its pristine waters are rated as one of the top three most rapid rivers in the country
+The river is one of the most rapid in the country